 IP Address Assignment Method (IPCP) for secondary ISP setup In most environments, you should not change these settings as most ISPs provide a dynamic IP address for the router when it connects to the ISP.
 If your ISP provides a fixed IP address, check Yes and enter the IP address in the field of Fixed IP Address.

 After entering the necessary settings and clicking OK, you will see Goto ISDN Diagnostic link appears on the bottom of the webpage.
-To have an ISDN connection, please click this link.

 ISDN >> Dialing to a Single ISP